 Finally we have Kaname.
 Kaname is a walking edgelord who does evil because I'm better than you.
 If he had a theme song, I'm sure it would be something from Linkin Park.
 Seriously, what is stopping this guy from killing his family?
 At least he makes funny faces for reactions.

-The rest of the cast is so one dimensional that I can summarize them in one word: the emo, the bully, the trap, the rich, the samurai, the idol, the busty.
+The rest of the cast is so one dimensional that I can summarize them in one word: the emo, the bully, the transgender, the rich, the samurai, the idol, the busty.
 Probably they're exactly like what you imagined.

 Not unpleasant to the eyes, but needs to improve.

 Actually fun to read.
 The pacing is good and the plot constantly goes forward.
 But you won't enjoy this if you don't tolerate stupidity.

 A bad manga which is fine for casual reading if you are searching just for enjoyment and not an actual deep story.

 If you like dark stuff for the sake of being dark, you'll like this (probably).
 It's like the kind of stuff that girls who call themselves "yanderes" would read.

 This author has a thing for mahou shoujos and extremelly disgusting characters.
 I found Mahou Shoujo Site after reading Mahou Shoujo of the End.
 The similarities: a lot of gore, a twisted vision of mahou shoujos and one extremely disgusting character.